5 Advanced Ordnance Depot (5 AOD) was a short-lived Australian and New Zealand Ordnance Depot located in Singapore from 9 March 1970 to August 1971.

 Anodised Royal New Zealand Army Ordnance Corps buttons

-Introduced post-1954, the Aluminium Anodised buttons were manufactured by various manufacturers, including Gaunt and Firmin and remained in service until the disbandment of the RNZAOC in 1996.
-The button has the badge of the RNZAOC, with the St Edwards Crown embossed onto the button.
+Anodised aluminium buttons for all New Zealand Army Corps and Regiments were first introduced into service in May 1960.
+Manufactured by various companies, including Gaunt and Firmin, these buttons remained in use until the disbandment of the RNZAOC in 1996.
+The buttons feature the badge of the RNZAOC, with the St. Edward’s Crown embossed onto them.

 Royal New Zealand Army Ordnance Corps, 1955-1996.
 Robert McKie Collection